wazuh/wazuh-documentation/source/cloud-service/getting-started/index.rst

 #.
 Log in to the `Wazuh Cloud Console <https://console.cloud.wazuh.com/>`_.
 #.
 On the **Environments** page, select the environment you want to access.
 #.
-Click **Open Wazuh** to open Wazuh WUI:
+Click **Open Wazuh** to open Wazuh WUI.
 #.
 Choose from one of these methods to log in:

   - Log in with the default credentials.
 You can download them by clicking **Default credentials** on the Environments page.
 Then, use the `Wazuh WUI - Username` and `Wazuh WUI - Password` to log in.
   - If Single sign-on (SSO) is enabled, use your own account.
-  - You can also log in with any user you already created in Wazuh WUI already.
+  - You can also log in with any user you already created in Wazuh WUI.

 It is highly recommended for security reasons to change the default password and create your own users.